stellar/freighter/README.md

 Example from the project root -
 `xcrun safari-web-extension-converter freighter/extension/build --project-location freighter-safari`

 That should launch your project in xcode.
+You should run the project, with a target of macos.
 If you have not allowed unsigned extensions, you will see a related warning but otherwise you should see Freighter launched on your Safari instance.

 ### Useful URLs: